The Singing Voice in Contemporary Cinema

 University of Technology Sydney

-Typically heard in song, the singing voice is arguably the most expressive of all musical instruments.
+The singing voice is arguably the most expressive of all musical instruments.
 This volume celebrates the ways in which singing features in film.
-This includes the singing voice as protagonist, as narrator, as communicator, as entertainer, and as comedic interlude.
+This includes the singing voice as healer, as motivator, as entertainer, and as comedic interlude.
 Whether the singing voice in film is personally expressive, reflexive and distant, or synchronized for entertainment, there is typically interplay between the voice and visual elements.
 Extending beyond the body of literature on ‘the musical’, the volume is not about musicals per se.
-Rather, The Singing Voice in Contemporary Cinema discusses the singing voice as a distinct genre that focuses on the conceptualization and synchronization of the singing voice in the post-War era.
-It explores the relationship between screen, singing, singer and song; it celebrates the intersection of the singing voice and popular culture.
+Rather, The Singing Voice in Contemporary Cinema discusses the singing voice as a distinct agent that focuses on identity and identification.
+This book explores the relationship between screen, singing, singer and song; it celebrates the intersection of the singing voice and popular culture.
 In doing so, the volume will cross multiple disciplines including vocal studies, film studies, film sound studies, and music production (vocal processing).

 Series: Genre, Music and Sound